Wiredcraft/webhook-register/README.md

 - Documentation if required to explain complex logic
 - Documentation on how to run
 - Config file to define (at least): HTTP listening address/port, Redis host/port
+- Ensure the messages are saved and loaded as JSON in Redis

 # Optional